krakend/krakend-documentation/features/security.md

 > HTTP Public Key Pinning (HPKP) is a security mechanism which allows HTTPS websites to resist impersonation by attackers using mis-issued or otherwise fraudulent certificates.
 (For example, sometimes attackers can compromise certificate authorities, and then can mis-issue certificates for a web origin.).

-**This feature must be used with caution, because there is a risk that hosts may make themselves unavailable by pinning to a set of public key hashes that becomes invalid.**
+**This feature must be used with caution because there is a risk that hosts may make themselves unavailable by pinning to a set of public key hashes that becomes invalid.**

 # OAuth2